 Current City: Lawrence, Kansas

 I currently live with five people and four dogs in a house in Lawrence, Kansas.
 None of either "belong" to me.
-Most days I am working from home, working out, playing sports, or spending time with my (all the things) girlfriend.
+Most days I am working from home, working out, playing sports, or spending time with my girlfriend and her kids.

 I am not currently accepting new software development projects or clients.